wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 biology, for which computational data analysis of other omics level data have become indispensable.

-Below, genomics will first be introduced along with the most relevant
+Below, genomics will first be introduced, along with the most relevant
 technology: sequencing, which is also used for transcriptomics.
-This will be followed by an introduction to functional genomics and systems biology and overviews of transcriptomics, proteomics, metabolomics, and phenomics, as well as the main types of data analysis involved.
+This will be followed by an introduction to functional genomics and systems biology and brief overviews of transcriptomics, proteomics, metabolomics, and phenomics, as well as the main types of data analysis involved.

 ---